microsoft/pai/prometheus/doc/exporter-for-other-services.md

 and `prometheus.io/port`.
 For service with label key `app`, prometheus will generate `pai_service_name` label for generated metrics.

-prometheus will list all pods and get those pods with `prometheus.io/scrape` is true, and then, prometheus will issue request to `http://${pod_host_ip}:${prometheus.io/port}${prometheus.io/path}` to get metrics.
+Prometheus will list all pods and get those pods with `prometheus.io/scrape` is true, and then, prometheus will issue request to `http://${pod_host_ip}:${prometheus.io/port}${prometheus.io/path}` to get metrics.